 For example, if the officer incorrectly instructed, demonstrated, or scored the field sobriety tests, or gave you no instruction at all, these omissions will be asserted, for your benefit, by your DUI defense attorney.
 Roadblocks are not some special “rite of passage” for police, because these warrantless police intrusions are presumptively a violation of the 4th Amendment that protects against illegal searches and seizures, unless planned and manned (by well-trained DUI enforcement screening officers) pursuant to a programmatic plan for Constitutional deployment.

-Furthermore, if the DUI roadblock you went through in West Virginia was an impromptu roadblock, and not adequately publicized ahead of time, your entire case could be dismissed.
+Furthermore, if the DUI roadblock you went through in West Virginia was an impromptu roadblock, and not adequately publicized with enough notice, your entire case could be dismissed.
 Talk to Harley Wagner today and he will listen to what happened to you, and then tell you where he sees possible errors and weaknesses in the State’s check point evidence.